DCC-EX/dcc-ex.github.io/docs/index.rst

 We opted to fix up and keep Gregg’s Original DCC++ 1.2.1+ Base Station code and Rename it to DCC++ ‘Classic’ this version can still can be downloaded from this website and it is now named DCC++ Base Station Classic.
 Note: For a look back at history and where it all began, see Gregg’s DCC++ build videos at [DCC++ 'Classic' Videos](https://www.youtube.com/channel/UCJmvQx-fe0OMAIH-_g-_rZw )

+Fast Forward
+############
+In the Summer of 2020 we began New Development on DCC++ EX 'Extended' Command Station.
+Our First General Realease was DCC++ EX 3.0 Command Station in November 2020 and is now continuously being enhanced and supported and is available here in Command Station Downloads under 'Latest DCC-EX Release'.
+The Current Developmnt version can be found in Command Station Downloads under 'CommandStations-EX Repository'which resides in GitHub.

 DCC++ EX User Guide
 ===================

 Welcome again to this website and documentation for the DCC++ EX suite of open source model railroading software, firmware, and hardware.
 Please click on the Panels below navigate to the area of interest.

 .. table::